legacy-seismic-data/legacy-seismic-data.github.io/README.md

 ## How to Contribute

-The LSD website is intended to be a community project.
+The LSD website is a community project.
 We depend on contributions from community members who maintain and use collections of legacy data.

 We welcome all contributions including but not limited to:
 * Corrections, updates, and addition to content